rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 	}
 ```

-Well, enough of array , lets move on and find out how array is related to the pointer (_ah, I love my life, I know now how pointer looks like)_ .
+Well, enough of array , lets move on and find out how array is related to the pointer (_ah, I love my life, I know now how pointer looks like-- it looks like asterisk (*) totally! trust me!)_ .

-Here is an interesting fact , that is in C an array variable is also a pointer.
+Here is an interesting fact, that is in `C` an array variable is also a pointer.

 For example -